jacobdensford/jacobdensford.com/fell/playing-the-game.md

 8-9|Friendly
 10-12|Helpful

-### Leverage
+## Leverage

-If you have **leverage** and apply it, you may modify an NPC's reaction by rolling a WIL contest, improving their disposition with every hit.
+If you have **leverage** and apply it, you may improve an NPC's reaction by winning a WIL contest.

 ## Attacking

+Attacking is a task for which you do not have to make a test.
 To **attack**, roll your weapon's steal die and subtract your opponents protection.
-Deal what's left as harm--first to hit points, then to BOD ability points.
+Deal what's left as harm—first to hit points, then to BOD.

 When more than one person attacks a single target or when attacking with multiple weapons, roll all steel dice and use the highest single die result.

-### Critical Harm
+## Critical Harm

 When you take harm to your ability points, it is **critical harm**.
-Roll a test with that ability's die.
+Roll a test with that ability.
 The difficulty number is equal to the amount of critical harm taken.
 If you fail, you must roll on the death table.

+## Blast

+**Blast** causes harm to multiple targets in close proximity, rolling separately for each.
+If unsure how many targets are affected, roll the weapon's steel die.

-### Morale
+## Morale

 When you defeat an enemy leader, reduce their force by half, or reduce a lone enemies HP by half, roll a WIL contest.
-If you win, roll your WILL ability die on the **morale** table to see what the surviving enemies do.
+If you win, roll your WILL on the **morale** table to see what the surviving enemies do.

 Roll|Morale
 :--|--: